Julia Osborne, BScHons, PT, CLT-LANA

 Joni Miller, PT, DPT, CLT

-Joni received her bachelor’s degree in Sports and Exercise Science at the University of Northern Colorado.
-While there, she participated as a personal trainer at the Rocky Mountain Cancer Rehabilitation Institute and taught group fitness classes for the recreation center.
+Joni received her bachelor’s degree in Sports and Exercise Science at the University of Northern Colorado in 2005.
+While there, she participated as a personal trainer at the Rocky Mountain Cancer Rehab Institute and taught group fitness classes.
+Following graduation, she expanded her vast experience in aquatics as a program manager at the Silverthorne Recreation Center.

 Shannon Pascoe, PT, DPT